 The Family Services supervisors are responsible for assisting in the supervision of front-line staff, liaising with service agencies and clients, and overseeing requests from Indigenous service agencies and the Military Family Resource Center.
 The Family Services Supervisor also supports the Manager of Family Services with the day-to-day operations of the Family Services team.

-Emma Corey, Family Services Supervisor
+Emma Corey, Family Services Supervisor (Fredericton, NB)

 Emma grew up in Fredericton and graduated from St. Thomas University with a Bachelor of Arts in Criminology, Psychology and a minor in Sociology.
 Emma brings with her experience on the front lines working with families in the child protection field and she looks forward to giving back to her community.